Classical evolution in quantum systems: Applications

 Here, $\hat x_k$ and $\hat p_k$ represent the position and momentum of the $k$th oscillator, respectively, with a mass $m$ and an eigenfrequency $\omega$.
-The second sum in the Hamilton operator includes the interaction between all individual oscillators.
+The second sum in the Hamilton operator includes the interaction which couples all individual oscillators to each other.

+Similarly to the separability Schr\"odinger equation \eref{eq:SSE} for the state, we can also establish Heisenberg-type equations of motion.
+In our case, we get